dnacombo/app-maxfilter/README.md

     * `coord_frame`: `str`, the coordinate frame that the origin is specified in, either 'meg' or 'head',
     * `regularize`: `str`, the destination location for the head, either 'in' or `None`,
     * `ignore_ref`: `bool`, if `True`, do not include reference channels in compensation,
-    * `bad_condition`: `str`, how to deal with ill-conditioned SSS matrices, either 'error', 'warning', 'info' , 'ignore'
+    * `bad_condition`: `str`, how to deal with ill-conditioned SSS matrices, either 'error', 'warning', 'info' , 'ignore',
     * `st_fixed`: `bool`, if `True`, do tSSS using the median head position during the st_duration window,
     * `st_only`: `bool`, if `True`, only tSSS projection of MEG data will be performed on the output data,
     * `mag_scale`: `float`, The magenetometer scale-factor used to bring the magnetometers to approximately the same order of magnitude as the gradiometers, as they have different units (T vs T/m),